-Fort à la Buffalo
+Fort à la Corne

-Corne Hills

-properties property Total
+properties

-Balance - December 31, 2013 \$ 861 \$ 65 \$ 926
+Balance - December 31, 2014 \$ 596

-Work completed (23) - (23)

-Revisions in estimate and change in
+Revisions in estimate and change in discount rate 10

-discount rate (255) (66) (321)

-Unwinding of discount 13 1 14
+Unwinding of discount 5

-Long term portion - December 31, 2014 \$ 596 \$ - \$ 596
+Long term portion - December 31, 2015 \$ 611

 The environmental rehabilitation provision represents the Company's share of the present value of decommissioning and rehabilitation costs related to exploration and evaluation work conducted on the above properties to date.
 The Company expects to rehabilitate certain drill pads and exploration areas over the next five years.
 These provisions have been created based on the Company's internal estimates.
 Assumptions are based on the current economic environment and are believed to be a reasonable basis to estimate the future liability.
 However, actual rehabilitation costs will ultimately depend upon future market prices for the necessary work required.
 Furthermore, the timing of the decommissioning and rehabilitation is dependent upon if and when development of these exploration properties takes place in the future.
-The provision was determined using a discount rate of 1.3% (December 31, 2013 - 2.0%).
-The Company estimates its total undiscounted future decommissioning and reclamation costs to be \$629 thousand (December 31, 2013 - \$970 thousand).
+The provision was determined using a discount rate of 0.7% (December 31, 2014 - 1.3%).
+The Company estimates its total undiscounted future decommissioning and reclamation costs to be \$629 thousand (December 31, 2014 - \$629 thousand).

-The Company's share of the current portion and long-term portion of the decommissioning and rehabilitation provision that relates specifically to the FALC-JV is \$0 thousand (December 31, 2013 - \$35 thousand) and \$0 million (December 31, 2012 - \$0.1 million), respectively.
-The above amount of \$0 thousand (December 31, 2013 - \$65 thousand) reflects the Company's share of the environmental rehabilitation provision for the Buffalo Hills-JV.
+The Company's share of the decommissioning and rehabilitation provision that relates specifically to the FALC-JV is \$41 thousand (December 31, 2014 - \$41 thousand).
+The Company's share of the environmental rehabilitation provision for the Buffalo Hills-JV is \$0 (December 31, 2014 - \$0).

-The Company provides letters of credit as security for these provisions as disclosed in note 8.
+The Company provides letters of credit as security for these provisions as disclosed in note 7.